+The carbon footprint of computing systems is multifaceted, encompassing emissions throughout their lifecycle, from manufacturing and operation to transportation and recycling.
+Of particular concern are the billions of hand-held devices, including smartphones, tablets, and web services, that have become integral to modern life.
+This proliferation of devices has contributed significantly to global warming, with the current combined carbon emissions from computing and networking devices already accounting for approximately 2\% of the total carbon emissions~\cite{ICT1, ICT2}.
+Projections suggest that this percentage could double within the coming decade, underscoring the urgency of addressing these emissions.
+As digital data creation and consumption continue to surge worldwide, a comprehensive understanding of the carbon emissions from personal devices, data centers, and networking infrastructure—collectively known as the Information and Communication Technologies (ICT) sector—becomes paramount.

-Most of the carbon emissions are because of the ``conventional'' electricity~\cite{greenelec} that is used in the manufacturing and operation of computing systems~\cite{gupta2022chasing}.
-For example, running and cooling the computing and networking hardware consumes significant electricity.
-If this electricity is generated from conventional carbon-intensive sources such as coal, natural gas, and crude oil, it will contribute to global warming.
-In contrast, electricity generated from renewable sources such as wind, solar, nuclear, and hydroelectric have a significantly small Global Warming Potential (GWP).
-Unfortunately, irrespective of whether they are hand-held devices or server nodes, manufacturing hardware and/or operating them require a significant amount of electricity -- often from carbon-intensive conventional sources.
+The majority of carbon emissions within the ICT sector stems from the utilization of ``conventional" electricity sources~\cite{greenelec}, which play a pivotal role in both the manufacturing and operational phases of computing systems~\cite{gupta2022chasing}.
+The energy-intensive tasks of running and cooling computing and networking hardware translate to substantial electricity consumption.
+When this electricity is sourced from carbon-intensive fuels such as coal, natural gas, and crude oil, the resulting emissions contribute significantly to global warming.
+Conversely, electricity generated from renewable sources—such as wind, solar, nuclear, and hydroelectric—exhibits a considerably smaller Global Warming Potential (GWP).
+Nonetheless, a prevailing challenge persists: whether in the context of hand-held devices or server nodes, the manufacturing and operation of hardware invariably demand substantial electricity, often originating from carbon-intensive conventional sources.